 Maryland Car Accident Lawyers

-Should it be found that the car crash could have been prevented if the proper precautions had been taken, the injured individual may want to consider contacting an experienced personal injury attorney to determine whether they have a car accident case.
+Should it be found that the car crash could have been prevented if the proper precautions had been taken, the injured individual may want to consider contacting an experienced personal injury attorney to determine whether they have a case.

-Car crashes can range from slight fender benders to devastating accidents that alter the lives of those involved forever, be it by catastrophic injury or the wrongful death of any of the individuals involved.
+Car crashes can range from slight fender benders to devastating collisions that alter the lives of those involved forever, be it by catastrophic injury or the wrongful death of any of the individuals involved.
 Auto collisions are the leading cause of death for people under 35, and remain the leading accidental killer for Americans of all ages.
 According to the federal Department of Transportation, drinking and driving contributes to a shocking 40% of those fatalities each year.
 The National Highway Traffic Safety Administration (NHTSA), reported that 547 people were killed in auto accidents in Maryland with thousands more injured in 2009.
 Some injuries that can be sustained in a vehicle accident include:

 - Bruises and scrapes